cutesie/cutesie/README.md

 <p align="center">
 always offtab whisper 2 interact c+h friendly and encouraged :> please talk to me
 <p align="center">
-i sit in spawn mainly, but i migrate to hyv, jojo or mha areas for fun n sitting w my best freindie nikki poo i hate her
+i sit in spawn mainly, but i migrate to hyv, jojo or mha areas for fun n sitting w my BESTFRIENDIE BFF BFFIE nikki poo i hate her
 <p align="center">
 i like the sex pistols and pink and cake that is all you have to know about me
   <p align="center">